Deep Time Series Models: A Comprehensive Survey and Benchmark: Model Architectures

 \section{Model Architectures}

-As we have discussed in Section 2, the time series model needs to unearth the intrinsic temporal dependencies and variate correlations that lie in observations.
-In this section, we provide a technical review of the existing deep time series models.
-As we have presented in Figure \ref{fig:overview}, existing works can be classified into five categories based on their backbone architecture, namely MLP-based, RNN-based, CNN-based, GNN-based, and Transformer-based.
+As discussed in Section \ref{sec:basic}, time series models aim to unearth the intrinsic temporal dependencies and variate correlations to uncover underlying patterns and dynamics within observations.
+Existing approaches can be broadly categorized into five groups based on their architectural backbones (Figure~\ref{fig:overview}), namely, MLP-based, RNN-based, CNN-based, GNN-based, and Transformer-based.
+Each of these architectures possesses distinct strengths and design principles that address specific challenges in time series analysis.
+In this section, we provide a comprehensive technical review of current deep time series models, specifically highlighting their distinct approaches to time series modeling.